skambaman/EA192M/README.md

 (The photos don't show how clear the images really are as the phone camera adds some artefacts)

-See there's no V.Size to do any vertical stretching.
+As shown, there's no V.SIZE to do any vertical stretching.
 [![IMG-20231216-104903.jpg](https://i.postimg.cc/J4YM2qPv/IMG-20231216-104903.jpg)](https://postimg.cc/tY6K1h0N)

 AtariST Low resolution